SystemsApproach/tcpcc/variants.rst

 each slice has its own queue that can be sized and scheduled in a traffic-specific way.
-Second, the proliferation of *small cells* will likely reduce the number of flows competing for bandwidth at a given basestation.
+Second, the proliferation of *small cells* will likely reduce the number of flows competing for bandwidth at a given base station.
 How this impacts the scheduler's approach to maximizing spectrum utilization is yet to be seen.
 Third, it will become increasingly common for 5G-connected devices to be served from a nearby edge cloud rather than from the other side of the Internet.